dojo/docs/dojox/charting.rst

 Charting was designed with periodic updating in mind.
 Say you have an application that remotely monitors something: the stock market, a database server, etc. With dojox.charting, you can set up a chart and then simply update the series on the charts--resulting in a fast, fluid monitoring experience.
 In fact, charting has been used for such things as remote CPU monitoring.

+TODO: please explain more.
+How does this work?
+Show an example.

 Coming with the Dojo 1.2 release, Charting will also support customized events, such as tooltip attachment and mouseover actions!

 Animations